robotics-4-all/tektrain-robot-sw/docs/devices_api.rst

 Overview
 ========

-The main reason of this library is to have implementations of different sensors and actuators that share the same common api.
-So it would be as easy as a pie to use any implemented device(any sensor or effector is a device) without knowning the specific protocols.

-A device is a sensor when it gets information from the environment and an actuator when it changes the environment.
-With that in mind every sensor should have a read function and every actuator a write function.
+Pidevices's main goal is the easy deployment of devices.
+A device could be anything that get's connected to the pi(also the pi could be a device, but we don't see it from that prespective).
+Pidevices distinct the devices in two categories sensors which are devices that get any information from the environment and actuators that change the environment.

+To make things easier for the maker/developer pidevices use a common interface consisting of three functions start(), stop() and restart().
+The distinction between sensors and actuators is a read() function that belongs to sensors and a write function that belongs only to actuatos.

+With that in mind a developer can contribute a new sensor or effector by just implementing these four functions and then any user could use it without having to know the specific implementation.

 Device
 ------